jvanbruegge/sketch-preview/README.md

 1. Install `pnpm`, the build might work with `npm` too, but I cannot guarantee this.
 2. Run `pnpm install`
 3. Run `pnpm run build`

+For Chrome:
-4. Go to chrome://extensions and enable developer mode
+1. Go to chrome://extensions and enable developer mode
-5. Click on "Load unpacked" and choose this directory
+2. Click on "Load unpacked" and choose this directory

-6. You are done
+For Firefox:
+1. Go to about:debugging#addons
+2. Click on "Load temporary addon" and choose "manifest.json" in this directory

 ## Acknowledgements